 In addition to the above, Multotec Botswana received a letter of appreciation from the Boteti Sub District Council, and another from the school’s Project Coordinator, staff and PTA in which they outlined their gratitude.
 A portion of that letter, paraphrased, reads: The assistance, development and co-operation shown by Multotec deserves credit.
 Many of the projects that have been implemented have helped to overcome or minimise the numerous challenges that hindered school performance.
 Subsequently, academic results have improved.”

 Ongoing educational SED

 2018 will be another year of educational SED for Multotec Botswana as, in addition to its continuous sponsorship of Mokane Primary, the company will begin work on another adopted school, Sekoma Primary School in Jwaneng.
-Some of the projects to be undertaken by Multotec at this school include purchasing kitchen equipment; painting the school’s walls; repairing classroom floors and replacing worn out ceilings, fixing or replacing broken windows and purchasing school stationary.
+Some of the projects to be undertaken by Multotec at this school include purchasing kitchen equipment; painting the school’s walls; repairing classroom floors and replacing worn-out ceilings, fixing or replacing broken windows and purchasing school stationery.